 Propane is also used in recreational vehicles and by campers who enjoy meeting challenges that require them to go off the grid.

-Because propane has a greater energy-to-weight ratio than gasoline or diesel, it can provide power for many applications.
+Propane has a greater energy-to-weight ratio than gasoline or diesel.
+Therefore, it can provide power for many applications.
 These fuels are easy to transport for use in various applications.

 What Are the Benefits of Using Propane?

-Propane will turn into gas if the pressure is released, and it is safe because it will dissipate if it leaks, so there is no possibility of an explosion.
+Propane will turn into gas if the pressure is released.
+It is safe because it will dissipate if it leaks, so there is no possibility of an explosion.
 It also does not pool the way gasoline or natural gas can.

 Propane is popular with chefs because it provides immediate heat and maintains consistent temperatures throughout the cooking process.
 Propane has a high heat content and can fry and cook food quickly and efficiently.